comitanigiacomo/homelab/README.md

 # Homelab

 Docker Compose configurations for my self-hosted server environment.
-Everything runs in containers to keep the host system clean.
+The infrastructure consists of a single Debian machine, with everything running in containers to keep the host OS clean.

 ![dashboard](assets/dashboard.png)